microsoft/devhome/CONTRIBUTING.md

 ## Development

+> **Note:** You must [enable Developer Mode in the Windows Settings app](https://docs.microsoft.com/en-us/windows/uwp/get-started/enable-your-device-for-development) in order to deploy Dev Home from Visual Studio.

 ### Fork, clone, branch and create your PR

 Once you've discussed your proposed feature/fix/etc. with a team member and you've agreed on an approach or a spec has been written and approved, it's time to start development: